-The reasons for homeschooling are as varied and diverse as the families themselves.
+The reasons for homeschooling are as varied and diverse as the families who choose this type of schooling themselves.
 Some families choose to homeschool because they feel that they can provide a more focused or customized education for their child.
 In some cases, the child, or children, may have been struggling socially or academically in a traditional school setting.
-In other cases, the parents may have differing political, ideological or religious views that they do not feel are supported by local school systems.
-And other families may choose to homeschool in an effort to support or enhance their lifestyle which may include frequent moves or travel, as in the case of many military families.
-Whatever the reason, there is no right or wrong.
+In other cases, the parents may have differing political, ideological, or religious views that they do not feel are supported by local school systems.
+And other families may choose to homeschool in an effort to support or enhance their lifestyle which may include frequent moves or travel, as is the case for many military families.
+Whatever your background, there is no right or wrong reason for choosing to homeschool.
 Homeschooling is either something that works for your family or it isn’t.

 Benefits of Homeschooling

-Again, this question can have a wide range of answers.
+When it comes to determining the benefits of homeschooling, this is, again, a question that can have a wide range of answers.
 Many families find that they are able to give their children a more individualized education by teaching them at home.
 For example, if a child excels in one subject, but struggles in another, a parent can choose to focus more time and attention to the area that needs it the most.

 Here are a few other things that you might find beneficial about teaching your child at home:

 - Ability to adapt your teaching method to your child’s individual learning style.